lmbarros/LD46-TheLighthouseAtTheEndOfTheUniverse/README.md

 * Double check volume (isn't it too loud?)
 * Resource: plasteel (blue)
 * Asteroids
-* Asteroid mining
+* Asteroid mining (simpler: destroy asteroid to mine)
-* Fix lighthouse with plasteel
+* Fix lighthouse with plasteel (simpler: fix when asteroid is destroyed!)
 * New resource: uranium (green)
 * Custom game over messages ("you survived to tell the story and feel the shame")
 * Lighthouse fuel (uranium)